Monday, October 20, 2008

 The majority of tools and settings in Webmaster Tools operate on a per-site basis.
 This means that when you're looking at, say, the Top search queries report, you're only seeing the top search queries for a particular site.
 Looking at the top queries for www.example. com will show you different data than looking at the top queries for www.example. org .
 Makes sense, right?

 Not all websites have URLs in the form www.example.com , though.
-Your root URL may not include the www subdomain ( example.com ); it may include a custom subdomain ( rollergirl.example.com ); or your site may live in a subfolder, for example if it's hosted on a free hosting site ( www.example.com/rollergirl/ ).
+Your root URL may not include the www subdomain ( example.com ); it may include a custom subdomain ( rollergirl.example.com ); or your site may live in a subfolder, for example if it's hosted on a hosting site that's available without payment ( www.example.com/rollergirl/ ).
 Since we want webmasters to be able to access our tools regardless of how their site is hosted, you can add any combination of domain, subdomain(s), and/or subfolder(s) as a "site" on your Webmaster Tools dashboard.
 Once you've verified your ownership of that site, we'll show you the information we have for that particular piece of the web, however big or small it may be.
 If you've verified your domain at the root level, we'll show you data for that whole domain; if you've only verified a particular subfolder or subdomain, we'll only show you data for that subfolder or subdomain.
 Take Blogger as an example—someone who blogs with Blogger should only be able to have access to the data for their own subdomain ( googlewebmastercentral.blogspot.com ), not the entire blogspot.com domain.

 What some people overlook is the fact that www is actually a subdomain.
 It's a very, very common subdomain, and many sites serve the same content whether you access them with or without the www; but the fact remains that example.com and www.example.com are two different URLs and have the potential to serve different content.
 For this reason, they're considered different sites in Webmaster Tools.
 Since they're different sites—just like www.example.com and www.example.org — they can have different data .
 When you're looking at the data for www.example.com (with the www subdomain) you're not seeing the data for example.com (without the subdomain), and vice versa.